SkyBluePenguin53/CMSC-128-Lab/README.md

 # CMSC-128-Lab
-This repository is for storing all the laboratory files.
+This repository is for storing all the laboratory files for CMSC 128.